exa18/shell-scripting/linux/bash/README.md

 - l :: list entires as columns and with indicator
 - l. :: list hidden (begins with dot)
 - ip :: just add colors
-- dff :: shows all SD* usage
+- dff :: shows all /dev/sd* usage
 - dus :: shows usage for all directories on actual level
 - cp :: uses rsync for copy
 - hist :: use grep phrase on .bash_history